5

 Leadership saw legends as a promising area and asked my PM and me to investigate the opportunity.

 We conducted 30-minute, semi-structured interviews with Lucidchart users.
-We recruited through email and focused on people who had been active within the previous month.
+We recruited through email and focused on people who had been active within the previous month — starting broad with their work, then narrowing to their legend behavior.

 Testing the first prototype without leading users